Making Freud Matter: Teaching Freud to Undergraduates – December 5, 2023 Event

 ABOUT THE PROGRAM

-This certificate is open only to students already enrolled in a graduate program in the Arts and Sciences at Columbia, and is primarily designed for students pursuing a doctorate in departments in the humanities and social sciences, although students in free-standing Master’s programs may enroll in the core courses (and electives) and complete the certificate.
-The PSP will give students an additional and valuable set of methodological and disciplinary tools should they decide to pursue an academic or other professional career where cross-disciplinary training, research and teaching ability are increasingly valued.
+The graduate certificate is only open to students already enrolled in a graduate program in the Arts and Sciences at Columbia, and is primarily designed for students pursuing a doctorate in departments in the humanities and social sciences, although students in free-standing Master’s programs may enroll in the core courses (and electives) and complete the certificate.

-Course requirements consist of a minimum of six-seven courses (no fewer than 21 credits), which can be taken at any time and in any order during the student’s graduate career.
-Students are required to take two core courses: “Core Concepts of Freud’s Thinking” (CLPS G4200) and “Core Concepts of Post-Freudian Thought” (CLPS G4201), which are offered regularly under the auspices of the Institute for Comparative Literature and Society.
+Course requirements consist of a minimum of six to seven courses (no fewer than 21 credits), which can be taken at any time and in any order during the student’s graduate career.
+Two of these are required, the core courses, “Core Concepts of Freud’s Thinking” (CLPS G4200) and “Core Concepts of Post-Freudian Thought” (CLPS G4201), which are offered regularly under the auspices of the Institute for Comparative Literature and Society.
 The two core courses must be taken for a letter grade.

-Students will also choose at least four classes from a list of approved electives (any CLPS course subjects) to complete the total minimum requirement of six-seven courses (21 credits).
-Students can also petition the PSP Director to approve relevant courses not offered on under the CLPS course subject by providing appropriate documentation (course syllabus, term paper topic, etc.).
+Students must also complete at least four classes from a list of approved electives (any CLPS course subjects) to complete the total minimum requirement of six to seven courses (21 credits).
+Students may also petition the PSP Director to approve relevant courses not offered under the CLPS course subject by providing appropriate documentation (course syllabus, term paper topic, etc.).
 At least two of the elective courses must be taken for a letter grade.

-Please submit the following worksheet with DGS signature and your one-page rationale for entering the program as soon as you plan to begin the certificate program.
-Worksheets should be submitted to the administrative office of the Institute for Comparative Literature and Society (HB1-1 Heyman Center, Mail Code 5700) or via email to our Assistant Director Sarah Monks.
+As you plan to begin the certificate program, please submit the following worksheet with DGS signature and your one-page rationale for entering the program to the administrative office of the Institute for Comparative Literature and Society (HB1-1 Heyman Center, Mail Code 5700) or via email to firstname.lastname@example.org.
 As you proceed through the program, continue to update your worksheet with the ICLS Administrative office.

 Upon completing the coursework, a student should submit a one-page evaluation of their academic experience in the PSP to attach to their worksheet to the ICLS office.

-Faculty and students interested in Psychoanalytical events at ICLS should request to join the ICLS-PSP listserv via an email to email@example.com.
+Faculty and students interested in psychoanalytic events at ICLS can request to join the ICLS-PSP listserv via an email to email@example.com.